ravimohan1991/ChatDiamond/README.md

 # TODO List
 - Add Configure window
-  - configure background color
   - configure console hot key
-  - configure message delivery sound off/on
   - configure open chat window at the end of match
-  - chat window avatar size, date format, and emo sizes
   - language preferences
-  - show emos in text chat
-  - configure animation speed (default animation should be about 50% of current)
-  - option to open Chat window at the match end

 - Add language translator
-- When joining a server set message to include IP/PORT of server
-  - Example "5/1/23~10pm joined 192.168.1.1:7777 ~ DECK 16][ ALL WEAPONS - London - Pho` ~"
 - Add hyper link recognition for http://www. and https://www.
-- Save or memorize chat by default
 - Integration with Discord client using [sleepy-discord](https://github.com/ravimohan1991/sleepy-discord)